 These are just three examples of the kind of book you might find useful.
-A good book on the work of a garden designer or landscape architect, will give you information and a comparison with other sites, if your landscape was created by the same person.
+A good book on the work of a garden designer or landscape architect, will give you information and a comparison with other gardens, if your landscape was created by the same person.
 This one here is a great overview of Humphry Repton's landscapes by Stephen Daniels.

-A good glossary of garden terms and features is this one by Michael Symes, in the middle, and lastly, your county gardens trust may have published a gazetteer of their historical gardens, or a themed book such as this one on the Walled Gardens of Suffolk written by Suffolk Gardens Trust in 2014.
+A good glossary of garden terms and features is this one by Michael Symes, and lastly, your county gardens trust may have published a gazetteer of their historical gardens or a themed book such as this one on the Walled Gardens of Suffolk written by Suffolk Gardens Trust in 2014 or The art of the Devon Garden by Todd Gray.